-Famous for being home to Wembley Stadium and The SSE Arena, Wembley, this buzzing borough also boasts some top shopping and cultural attractions.
+Famous for being home to Wembley Stadium and Wembley Arena, the Mayor's London Borough of Culture for 2020 also boasts some top shopping and cultural attractions.
 Easily reachable from the West End via the Bakerloo and Jubilee lines, find out why the London area of Brent deserves your attention.

 1. Hang out at the Ace Cafe London

 Petrolheads should stop by Wembley’s legendary Ace Cafe London, a popular hangout for bikers and rockers.
 Established in 1938, this roadside transport cafe on London’s North Circular Road offers a packed schedule of car and bike-related events and live music shows.
 With a relaxed vibe, it's the perfect spot to listen to the jukebox, enjoy a game of table football and have a bite to eat.

 On the menu are British classics, including fish and chips, bangers and mash, and a knickerbocker glory.
 Not just for drivers and motorbike riders, the cafe is also accessible via public transport; it’s a six-minute walk from Stonebridge Park Tube station on the Bakerloo line.